janosgyerik/upvotejs/README.md

 The `id` parameter is not used for rendering.
-It's useful when you implement a callback method, in order to identify to your server backend the object that is voted on.
+It's useful when you implement a callback method, so that you can identify to your server backend the object that is voted on.

 Markup